EmmaBurkett/thirties_dice_game/README.md

 ###### Attack

 * If the dice total over thirty they get to attack the other player's main points.
-* Take the dice total and subract thirty: Ex.
+* Take the dice total and subtract thirty: Ex.
 35 - 30 = 5
 * Then roll all six dice
 * If the player rolled any fives they set those dice aside
 * If no fives were rolled then the 'attack' stops